ramonaharrison/ar-workshop/slides.md

 # Motion Tracking

-ARCore detects visually distinct **feature points** in each captured camera image and uses these points to compute a device's change in location over time.
+- ARCore detects visually distinct **feature points** in each captured camera image.
+- It uses these points to compute a device's change in location over time.

 ---